-Stephen DeRosa (left) & Everett Quinton (rt) portray comic terror in a scene from Charles Ludlam's The Mystery of Irma Vep here."
-Now I know I have arrived.
+Stephen DeRosa (left) & Everett Quinton (rt) portray comic terror in a scene from Charles Ludlam's The Mystery of Irma Vep we're waiting, we're trying, and I (The Mystery of Irma Vep) last Tuesday night.

-But when that Beacon calls, I'm

-CP: (after laughing) Honestly, in a

-strangely sordid kind of way, for

-this show to make its way out to a

-university in the middle of New

-Jersey shows a wider range of

-SD: This is the biggest show, in

-terms of commercial success, that

-I have been involved in.
-I hope

-this show runs forever.
-It is a great

-show, it is a thing that belongs in
+SD: This is the biggest show, in terms of commercial success, that I have been involved in.
+I hope this show runs forever.
+It is a great show, it is a thing that belongs in New York.